 The Eyak River Survey Area encompasses the south side of the Copper River Highway, along the Eyak River (Figure 21).
 There are two AHRS designations in the survey area - two boatsheds in the Eyak Bridge Homesite Group.
 These two buildings date to 1945 and 1947.
 The three other homesite groups are located west of this survey area (Murchison, Cunningham, and Eyak Lake Homesite Groups).
 All four groups are situated between the shore of Eyak Lake and the Copper River Highway.
 The small parcels of land contained up to four small cabins in each group built beginning in the 1940s as recreational cabins.
+The survey area also includes a boat launch near the boatsheds and a cemetery.
 Historic themes for the survey area include recreation and residential development.